webqit/oohtml/README.md

     });
     ```

-    ...while the provider simply checks for the `request.live` flag and keep the updates coming:
+    ...while the provider would simply check for the `request.live` flag and keep the updates flowing:

     ```js
     // Define a ContextProvider class